matrix-org/matrix-spec-proposals/specification/1-client_server_api.rst

     "visibility": "public",
     "room_alias_name": "thepub",
     "name": "The Grand Duke Pub",
-    "topic": "All about happy hour"
+    "topic": "All about happy hour",
+    "creation_content": {
+        "m.federate": false
+    }
   }

 The home server will create a ``m.room.create`` event when the room is created,